 This scholarship was endowed by Attorney Frank Fitzgerald and Bill Bagshaw, President of New England Archives, for a student enrolled in any associate degree curriculum.

 This scholarship was endowed by longtime mathematics faculty member Jan Nettler.
-It gives preference to a woman and those from underrepresented groups who are majoring in mathematics.
+It gives preference to a minority woman and those from underrepresented groups who are majoring in science, engineering or math.

-The Franklin Morris O'Connell Scholarship is for a student with financial need, with preference to a resident of Holyoke.
+This scholarship was made possible by the O'Connell Companies in memory of Franklin Morris O'Connell.
+It is for a student with financial need, with preference to a resident of Holyoke.

 Sue Ellen Panitch is a longtime community volunteer.
-She has served as an HCC trustee and is the current chair of the HCC Foundation.
-Sue Ellen has served for many years on the Foundation's scholarship committee.
-In honor of this commitment, her family endowed an enhanced scholarship in Sue Ellen's name for a deserving HCC student.
+She has served as an HCC trustee, chair of the HCC Foundation, and many years on the Foundation Scholarship Committee.
+In honor of her dedication to HCC and the surrounding community, her family endowed a scholarship in Sue Ellen's name for a deserving HCC student.